MahdiZareie/payeshgar-management-interface/README.md

 # Payeshgar Server

-This project is actively under development, please come back in a week
+This project is actively under development, please check the issue section for more information.